How to Repair Your Gut After AntibioticsUpdated: March 30, 2017Natural Remedies

 - Saccharomyces boulardii: one capsule twice daily to discourage yeast overgrowth during the gut flora recovery phase after antibiotics – be sure to continue for 30 days.

 - Note that not all beneficial bacteria are created equal for repairing the gut.
-Be sure to match the specific strain to the specific function you wish it to perform.
-This article discusses this topic in detail with a list of common gut issues post antibiotics and which strains address them the best.
+Be sure to match specific probiotic strains to the function you wish it to perform and ailments you are working to resolve.

 Sarah, The Healthy Home Economist

 Subscribe today and gain access to my exclusive & FREE weekly newsletter packed with the latest health news, Real Food recipes, video how-to's, special discounts and much more!